mvolkmann/blog/src/ocaml.md

 A field name must follow the dot, not an expression that evaluates to a field name.
-To lookup values based on an expression, use the `Map` module.
+To lookup values based on an expression, use a `Map` instead of a record.

-Fields can also be pattern matched using a `match`.
+Fields can also be pattern matched.
 For example:

 ```ocaml
 match my_item with